google/WebFundamentals/src/content/en/fundamentals/security/csp/index.md

 ### If you absolutely must use it ...

-CSP Level 2 offers backward compatibility for inline scripts by allowing you to whitelist specific inline scripts using either a cryptographic nonce (number used once) or a hash.
+CSP Level 2 offers backward compatibility for inline scripts by allowing you to allowlist specific inline scripts using either a cryptographic nonce (number used once) or a hash.
 Although this may be cumbersome, it is useful in a pinch.